Top Things to Do in El Salvador for Adventure and Culture Lovers

 To make the moment even sweeter, I treated myself to homemade tamarindo-flavored ice cream from a local vendor at the top.
 It was the perfect post-hike refreshment.
 Hiking Santa Ana Volcano is definitely one of the top things to do in El Salvador for nature lovers and adventure seekers.

-Pro tip: Check the weather before you book.
+Pro Tip: Check the weather before you book.
 Hiking isn’t allowed if it’s raining, since the volcano is prone to lightning strikes and heavy rain can trigger rockslides.
 On a clear day, though, Santa Ana is a must for your El Salvador itinerary.

 Surf Lesson